 Eats Lunch Together

 Teams also have offsite budgets to spend as they wish.
 In the past, teams have gone to lunches, pedicures, escape rooms, karaoke, woodshop classes, baseball games, and more.
 Onsite, it’s not uncommon for people to get together for things like book clubs, board game sessions, poker games, and Super Smash tournaments.
 In a virtual environment, teams have gotten creative with activities like asking random questions in a watercooler Slack channel a couple times a week, playing Codenames virtually, virtual escape rooms, virtual Airbnb experiences, virtual lunches, and many more.

 Customer Comes First

 We’re here because we want to build useful products and to achieve that, we value spending time with people who use what we make.
-Teams working on external-facing products visit clients at their offices to learn about any problems they’re facing and how we can help solve for them.
-Those of us that work on internal-facing systems regularly shadow internal teams to understand their ever-evolving processes and workflows.
+Teams working on external-facing products interface with shippers and clients to learn more about their struggles, while those of us that work on internal-facing systems regularly shadow internal teams to understand their evolving processes and workflows.

 The volume we’re shipping has increased at such a pace that we purchased warehouses in Hong Kong, Los Angeles, and Shenzhen.
 We achieved this growth with 240+ engineers across five cities and three countries, something we attribute to a carefully designed product cycle that syncs strategically with the business.
-When you join Flexport, you will ship code on your first day.
-You’ll play a key role in building our product and design flexible, high-quality solutions.
-To help you understand the broad scope of our mission, you’ll participate in a week-long crash course on the fundamentals of global trade.
-Your onboarding class will be flying in from offices around the world and consist of people from operations, sales, marketing, product, design, and more.
+When you join Flexport, you’ll ship code on your first day.
+You’ll play a key role in building our product and designing flexible, high-quality solutions.
+To help understand the broad scope of our mission, all new hires participate in a week-long crash course on the fundamentals of global trade.
+Your onboarding class will consist of people from operations, sales, marketing, product, design and more.
 It’s a great opportunity to tap into the cross-functional knowledge of your starting cohort!

 Your best work happens when you are refreshed, so we play the long game.